YeluriKetan/dollar-finder/README.md

 Dollar Finder is a platform that facilitates sharing of information regarding better priced daily necessities and utilities, so that students can easily share and see deals that will help save money.

+## Web Version

+Access the latest stable version of [Dollar Finder](https://modest-liskov-638a8a.netlify.app/).

 ## Tech

 Dollar Finder uses the following tech stack: